 When we pulled up in front of my destination, I understood the creepy look he had given me.
 It was a strip club.
 I paid the driver and stood on the sidewalk squinting down at the address on the envelope, double checking it for the third time.

-We pushed our way inside.
+In the doorway, my attention was suddenly arrested by someone grabbing my arm.
+I looked up and found myself caught up in the crush of drunken bridal party attendees and allowed myself to be pushed our way inside.
 I quickly separated myself from the herd before they corralled me in one of the red vinyl booths along the wall.
 The place was cave-like with strobe lights that were almost disorienting flashing in the darkness.

 I made my way over to the bar and after three tries, got the bartender’s attention.
 He drew a blank on Delilah’s name until I purchased an expensive drink.
-Then he suddenly recalled that she would be coming out on stage next.
+Then he suddenly remembered that she would be coming out on stage next.

 I stood indecisively at the bar with my watered down drink in hand, pondering whether I should watch her or avert my eyes.
 The bartender mistook my indecisiveness for shyness and urged me to take a seat front and center.
 He assured me that nothing embarrassed Delilah.
 I shrugged and sat at one of the small two seat tables near the front of the stage.

 From the moment she came out on stage, Delilah commanded the attention of everyone in the room.
 She was scantily clad and balanced on impossibly high red heels.
 I wish that I could recall what she was wearing but I’m not sure I even noticed.
-Almost immediately, Delilah made eye contact with me and it was as though we were suddenly alone in the room.
+Almost immediately, Delilah made eye contact with me and it was as though we were alone in the room.

 After a few moments of that intense connection, I squirmed uncomfortably.
 She wasn’t so much looking at me as looking into me.
 Delilah danced towards the front of the stage and made her way down the steps without breaking eye contact.